 Professional Computer Science Organizations in Maine

 Computer science-related organizations offer helpful resources to students and graduates.
 Most organizations provide educational publications and conferences so that members can stay current on the latest information.
-These organizations also create networking opportunities both online and in person through local mediums.
+These organizations also create networking opportunities online and in person through local mediums.
 They offer special memberships to students and job boards for employment seekers.
-Below is a list of some of these organizations.
+Read on for a list of some of these organizations.